mendix/docs/content/en/docs/howto/logic-business-rules/filtering-data-on-an-overview-page.md

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581351.png" >}}

-8. Redeploy your application and enter *50* in your newly added search field.
+8. Run your application and enter *50* in your newly added search field.
 Your list will be filtered to only show orders with a minimum value of 50.00.

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581350.png" >}}